-You want to demonstrate that this is a deliberate choice, and not just the result of poor lighting.
-You don’t want to have one piece that looks like an accidental outlier.
+You want to demonstrate that this is a deliberate choice and not just the result of poor lighting.
+You don’t want to have one metal jewelry piece that looks like an accidental outlier.
 There’s a difference between deliberately mixing jewelry and just grabbing a handful of pieces and hoping for the best.
 So don’t wear a trio of gold bracelets and a single silver bangle.
 That just looks like you were rooting around in your drawer in the dark.
 You don’t have to have the same number of gold and silver pieces, but if you are mixing metals, you should have more than one of each.
 You don’t have to follow a mathematical formula, but it’s usually better to avoid a split that is exactly even – the balance should tip one direction or another.

 4. Use a Mixed Piece

 However, if you don’t want to load up with too much jewelry, you can include a piece that has both silver and gold in it.
 Then, it’s obvious that the silver and gold combo is planned – a craftsman literally fused the two together.
-A necklace or a watch that mixes silver and gold makes for an ideal centerpiece.
+A necklace or a watch that mixes silver and gold chains makes for an ideal centerpiece.
 A mixed metal piece also offers style intrigue as it isn’t one of the more popular options out there.
 If you want to push the style boundaries but tend to lean more towards classic stylings, a two-tone ring of sorts is a great middle ground.
 It’s also the quickest way to tie together a cohesive look of both gold and silver accessories.

 5. Provide a Solid, Simple Backdrop